-We will issue the notes under an indenture dated as of May 21, 2003, between us and Wells Fargo Bank, National Association (as successor to LaSalle Bank National Association), as trustee, as supplemented by that certain supplemental indenture dated as of May 21, 2003, as further supplemented by that certain supplemental indenture to be dated as of July , 2010.
+We will issue the notes under an indenture dated as of May 21, 2003, between us and Wells Fargo Bank, National Association (as successor to LaSalle Bank National Association), as trustee, as supplemented by that certain supplemental indenture dated as of May 21, 2003, as further supplemented by that certain supplemental indenture dated as of July 16, 2010 and as further supplemented by that certain supplemented by that certain supplemental indenture to be dated as of November 19, 2013.
 When we refer to the indenture in this prospectus supplement, we are referring to the indenture as supplemented by such supplemental indentures.
 The following summarizes some of the material provisions of the notes.
 The notes are a series of senior debt securities described in the accompanying prospectus.
 The following description supplements, and, to the extent it is inconsistent with, supersedes, the statements under "Description of Senior Debt Securities" in the accompanying prospectus.
 We refer you to the accompanying prospectus for a description of the senior debt securities and to the indenture.
 The following summary does not purport to be complete and is subject to, and qualified by reference to, all of the provisions of the indenture.
 As used in this description, the words "we," "us," "our," "Company" and "Black Hills Corporation" do not include any current or future subsidiary of Black Hills Corporation.

-The notes will be initially limited to \$ aggregate principal amount.
-The notes will be issued only in fully registered form in denominations of \$2,000 and integral multiples of \$1,000, and will bear interest from and including July , 2010, to but excluding the date of maturity, at the annual rate set forth on the cover page of this prospectus supplement.
-The notes will mature on July , 20 .
-We will pay interest twice a year on and of each year, beginning , 2011, to the persons in whose names the notes (or any predecessor notes) are registered in the security register at the close of business on the applicable regular record date, which is the or next preceding such interest payment date.
+The notes will be initially limited to \$525,000,000 aggregate principal amount.
+The notes will be issued only in fully-registered form in denominations of \$2,000 and integral multiples of \$1,000, and will bear interest from and including November 19, 2013, to but excluding the date of maturity, at the annual rate set forth on the cover page of this prospectus supplement.
+The notes will mature on November 30, 2023.
+We will pay interest twice a year on May 30 and November 30 of each year, beginning May 30, 2014, to the persons in whose names the notes (or any predecessor notes) are registered in the security register at the close of business on the applicable regular record date, which is the May 15 or November 15 next preceding such interest payment date.
 Interest on the notes will be computed on the basis of a 360-day year of twelve 30-day months.
 We will have the ability without the consent of holders of the notes to reopen the series of notes and issue additional notes of the same series, in which case, the newly issued notes will be consolidated with, and form a single series with, the previously outstanding notes.
 The notes do not provide for any sinking fund.